Batch Processing

 After creating batches, process each one individually using:

-Within the processing logic, reference the items in the current batch using the batch's <collection>
+Within the processing logic, reference the items in the current batch using the batch's <collection>.
+For example:

 Examples